Publish at 30.10.2019

 Send a message

 Our work on mouse heart morphogenesis is relevant to congenital heart defects in humans, such as misalignment of cardiac chambers.
-Congenital heart diseases represent a major concern for public health, affecting 8‰ newborns and leading to 30% of embryonic deaths in utero.
+Congenital heart diseases represent a major concern for public health, affecting 1% of newborns and a leading cause of death in utero and during the first year of life.
 However, the genetic bases of these defects and the underlying pathophysiological processes remain poorly understood.

 Research: a scientific adventure